wwtkddnjsww/wwtkddnjsww.github.io.past/_pages/misc.md

 <br/>

-{% include figure image_path="/assets/Misc/Cycling.JPG" alt="this is a placeholder image" caption="" %}
+{% include figure image_path="/assets/Misc/Cycling.JPG" alt="this is a placeholder image" caption="Taking photo at Maltijae, Korea" %}

 <span style="font-size:80%">I would cycling on weekends. </span>